vergissberlin/news-blog/README.rst

 --------------------------
 This extension allows to add a short abstract about the author to each backend user record which is accessible through e.g. ``{news.authorRecord.abstract}``.

+If you set "abstract relations" in the extension manager, you'll be able to select a tt_content record as abstract, which is translatable and therefore suggested for multi-language setups.
+Access the related tt_content record with ``{news.authorRecord.abstractContent}``.

+We also added support for the avatar-field which is available in TYPO3 v7.
+Use the file reference from the authorRecord to display the user's avatar image right next to the abstract; ``<f:image src="{newsItem.authorRecord.avatar.uid}" treatIdAsReference="1" />``

 Automatic assignmend of current backend user
 --------------------------------------------
 If you create or edit a record, the backend user you're currently logged in as will be assigned to the news record as author automatically.

 Filter articles by author
 -------------------------
 Although only available through TypoScript, you can utilize ``plugin.tx_news.settings.authors`` to filter records by author(s).
 It takes a comma-separated list of backend user id's to filter records.
+This way, you can set up author pages with a list of their articles.

 RTE transformation service to support code formatting
 -----------------------------------------------------